Brimfield acquires rest of Lake Mildred from Tallmadge

-- Seth Dowler was promoted to fire chief of the Village of Mogadore after three years as assistant fire chief.
+- Roger Gordon.
+Seth Dowler was promoted to fire chief of the Village of Mogadore after three years as assistant fire chief.
 His first day in his new capacity will be Dec.
 27. Dowler is replacing John Cain, who is retiring after 12 years as fire chief and an astounding 44 years as a fireman in the department.

 The township is done crack sealing for the year, according to Ruefner.
 He said that they were finally able to do some road mowing now that the political signs had been taken down.
 The road department currently has plans to complete some road ditching in the coming days, as well.